-Honors: Composition I (3 cr.)
-This honors level course in academic literacy focuses on university writing, critical thinking, and active reading.
+Honors: Composition I.....(3 cr.)

+This honors-level course in academic literacy focuses on university writing, critical thinking, and active reading.
 Students develop their abilities to analyze source texts, synthesize ideas, and advance arguments in writing.
 Reading-to-write is emphasized with a curriculum focused on Ancient Greece.
+Students must earn a grade of C or higher to fulfill this Core Curriculum requirement and move on to ENG/HON 107 or ENG 121.
 (Open to students accepted into the Honors College Program) (Fall)